 Essential fats: ‘or essential fatty acids’, intake per day 10 to 15%

-Now these figures are not written in stone but act more as a guide for you to give you a better understanding of what you should be getting or expecting from your food.
+Now these figures are not written in stone but act more as a guide for you to give you a better understanding of what you should be getting or expecting from your food activity levels should also be accounted for.

-Supplementing your protein intake, especially in the morning with a protein drink of 20 g of pure protein is great to get started.
+Supplementing your protein intake, especially in the morning with a protein drink of 20 g of pure protein is a great start.

-Also having one right after your workout; gives a great benefit, as protein and carb uptake for your body are depleted, meaning: glycogen stores are at there most lowest at this time.
+Also shortly after training gives a great benefit, as protein and carbs are often depleted, meaning: glycogen stores are at there lowest at this time.

 Complex carbohydrates differ from that of simple carbs.
 Simple carbs come from refined foods, sugars, pastry and some dairy products, this produces short-lived energy-spikes and consequences.